Does Dehydrating Food Destroy Nutrients?

 Thanks for stopping by "Does dehydrating food destroy nutrients."

-I hope I answered your question about nutrients being destroyed by the dehydration process.
+I hope I answered your question about the possibility of nutrients being destroyed by the dehydration process.

-If you have any other questions at all, feel free to drop me an email here.
+If you have any questions at all, feel free to drop me an email here.

 I'll get back to you pronto!